 The Werkraum Schöpflin is the Schöpflin Foundation’s culture and debating venue.
-Here we organise a programme of events on subjects that are important to us: democracy, diet and factory farming, the financial world, flight and escape, democracy – even fear.
+Here we organise a programme of events on subjects that are important to us: democracy, diet and factory farming, the financial world, flight and migration, democracy – or even fear and happiness.

 Culture isn’t the be all and end all – but without it, there is nothing.
 Through evocative theatre, concerts, readings, debates, exhibitions and thought-provoking films and audio dramas we reach out to people of every age – be they children, teenagers or adults.

 We often commission directors, dramatists, actors and musicians to work with us to device productions in the Werkraum.
 We also strongly encourage children and young people in particular to get involved with our projects.
 Through our workshops with a range of artists they can travel to far-away galaxies, try out being a sculptor, or even program robots – while at the same time discovering their own talents.
 Our career guidance courses offer help and advice on preparing a portfolio for art college; visits to artists’ studios; and sessions with professionals and students from the creative industries.

 Our lively reading events and our reading club encourage children and young people to develop their reading skills.
 Through our school projects – which run across several months – we work with young people on literature and debating skills.

 The Werkraum Schöpflin is a place for agitation that provides food for thought.
 Its range of activities allows participants to analyse and get to grips with the new and the unfamiliar.
 When all said and done, culture is empowering!